timsong-cpp/papers/3138_cache_last/cache_last.md

 This paper proposes the `views::cache_last` adaptor that caches the result of the last dereference of the underlying iterator.
-To support this adaptor, it also proposes a relaxation of [res.on.data.races]{.sref} for operations on input-only iterators.
+To support this adaptor, it also proposes an exception and a clarification to [res.on.data.races]{.sref}.

+# Revision history

+- R1: Limited the [res.on.data.races]{.sref} carve-out to this adaptor per SG1 feedback.

 # Motivation